-Together with effective carbon pricing, climate-related disclosure should be a key pillar of the Dutch commitment to developing a highly ambitious climate agreement in the second half of 2018 and first half of 2019.
-Both are vital tools in establishing an EU and global level playing field for climate action.
-On such a platform the Netherlands could contribute in a meaningful way to the lowering of global CO2 emissions.
+Together with effective carbon pricing, climate-related disclosure should be key pillars of the Dutch commitment to developing a highly ambitious climate agreement in the second half of 2018.
+Both are vital tools in establishing an EU and global level playing field for climate action, on which the Netherlands can compete in a meaningful way for lower global CO2 emissions.

-Dr. Jan Frederik Braun is Strategic Energy Analyst and Lucia van Geuns is Strategic Energy Advisor at: The Hague Centre for Strategic Studies (HCSS).
+Dr. Jan Frederik Braun is Strategic Energy Analyst and Lucia van Geuns is Strategic Energy Advisor in the Energy Transition Program of The Hague Centre for Strategic Studies (HCSS)